Bratislava: Geography

 Bratislava is situated in southwestern Slovakia, within the Bratislava Region.
-Its location on the borders with Austria and Hungary makes it the only national capital that borders between two countries.
+Its location on the borders with Austria and Hungary makes it the only national capital that borders two countries.
 It is only 18 km from the border with Hungary and only 60 km from the Austrian capital Vienna.

 The city has a total area of 367.58 km2, making it the second-largest city in Slovakia by area (after the township of Vysoké Tatry).
-Bratislava straddles the Danube River, along which it had developed and for centuries the chief transportation route to other areas.
+Bratislava straddles the Danube, along which it had developed and for centuries the chief transportation route to other areas.
 The river passes through the city from the west to the southeast.
 The Middle Danube basin begins at Devín Gate in western Bratislava.
 Other rivers are the Morava River, which forms the northwestern border of the city and enters the Danube at Devín, the Little Danube, and the Vydrica, which enters the Danube in the borough of Karlova Ves.

 The Carpathian mountain range begins in city territory with the Little Carpathians (Malé Karpaty).
 The Záhorie and Danubian lowlands stretch into Bratislava.
 The city's lowest point is at the Danube's surface at 126 m above mean sea level, and the highest point is Devínska Kobyla at 514 m.
 The average altitude is 140 m.